reframejs/reframe/docs/usage-manual.template.md

 ~~~

 As we can see, the page doesn't load any JavaScript.
-The DOM is static as there isn't any JavaScript to manipulate the DOM.
+The DOM is static, as there isn't any JavaScript to manipulate the DOM.
 We say that the page is *DOM-static*.
-We can also create pages with dynamic views, i.e. with a dynamic DOM, and we will see later how.
+We can also create pages with a dynamic view and a dynamic DOM,
+and we will see later how.

 Our page is what we call "HTML-dynamic" and we will now discuss what this means.